 Then, things get even weirder when another apartment sitter in the building goes missing and leaves behind a note: Be careful.

 In her quest to find Ingrid, Jules digs into the building’s sordid past, which catches up with the present and leaves her fighting for her life.

 I loved the descriptions of the historic building in Lock Every Door and, while there was a major twist I wasn’t expecting, I did suspect the main “culprit” halfway through.
 I also hoped for more resolution about Jules’ past.
-Overall, though, it was hard to decide between this and Home Before Dark as my top pick!
+Overall, though, it was a really satisfying, unique thriller!

 Best for fans of thrills

 Ranking: #4 // Read more reviews on Amazon